 Even though a headgear does not remove the risk of head trauma, as previously mentioned, it is advantageous to wear for the following reasons.

-Security Blanket – A headgear could act as a security blanket for some individuals who feel safe absorbing strikes because the pain of being hit to the face has diminished.
-It's a catch-22.
-You are more willing to engage (on the inside) but this also means you are willing to get hit more.
-This type of thought process can be detrimental to your long-term brain health.
+- Security Blanket – A headgear could act as a security blanket for some individuals who feel safe absorbing strikes because the pain of being hit to the face has diminished.
+This type of thought process is detrimental to their health.

 Having the capability and knowledge to lead safe sparring sessions is great for decreasing the occurrence of unnecessary head trauma.

 - Training Partner – It is important to find reliable sparring partners that could be trusted to not headhunt for a knockout.

 - Light Sparring Sessions – Try to hold sparring sessions where you and your training partner are throwing strikes with less than 50% power or simply pulling back the hard ones.

 - Body vs. Head – Organize sessions so that everybody delivers light strikes to the head and save the hard ones for the body.
 There will be times where you go hard to both the head and body, but those intense sparring sessions should not be too common.